juanedflores/Prototyping-Methods-Lab-Website/Arduino/getting_setup/getting_setup.md

 > **<mark>Learn by Doing</mark>**
 >
 > A key pedagogical philosophy underlying our teaching is learn by doing.
 From years of experience, we’ve found that the best way to teach physical computing is via hands-on exercises.
-So, we we expect that you will build along with our guides and lessons.
+So, we expect that you will build along with our guides and lessons.

 How much you get out of this class is completely up to you!
 Learning Arduino is like learning a new language and it is usually not enough to just watch me code things.
 The best way to learn is by putting in the time to explore and do things in class and on your own time.